Skip to main content

 Travel the river like a Londoner.
 These high-speed commuter boats offer a practical, efficient, and cost-effective way to hop between key piers while enjoying scenic views.

-Frequently Asked Questions about Thames River evening cruises
+Frequently asked questions about Thames River evening cruises

 Most standard sightseeing cruises last between 40 mins (one way, central zone), whereas the Thames River evening cruise typically runs for a fixed duration of 2 hours.